 - Check the Weather Before You Go.

-- Parfrey’s Glen: Just 52 min drive from Madison, you will be in Baraboo; it’s hard to describe how gorgeous this area is all year round.
-This short hike leads you to a miniature waterfall; believe me, it’s like the pot of gold at the rainbow’s end!
-Just beautiful and so peaceful.
-Make sure you bring Yaktraks and a hiking pole for this hike.
-No pets are allowed in this area.
+- Parfrey’s Glen: Just 52 min drive from Madison, you will be in Baraboo; It’s difficult to describe this area’s stunning beauty throughout the year.
+A brief hike leads you to a small yet mesmerizing waterfall that feels like discovering a pot of gold at the end of a rainbow.
+The scenery is simply breathtaking and exudes a serene atmosphere.
+I highly recommend you to bring Yaktraks and a hiking pole for the hike, and note that pets are not allowed in the area.

 - Wequiock Falls: is located in Greenbay.
 A pretty place to picnic and relax along Highway 57, the park has tables, restrooms, drinking water, and ample parking in the Summer.
 If you’re going to Door County this winter, stop here, and you won’t regret it.
 Make sure you wear Ice Cleats/Yaktraks.

 - Fonferek Glen: Fonferek’s Glen is a 74-acre geological gem featuring a 30-foot waterfall with an overlook platform, limestone cliffs, and a stone archway.
 There is a small parking lot, and they accept donations.
 Pet friendly.
 It’s less than 10 min walk to see the frozen waterfall, and then you can loop around the trail.
 The trail is challenging; hold on to your children on this hike.